fedorovaea18/Difference_Calculator/README.md

 [![GitHub Actions Status](https://github.com/fedorovaea18/java-project-71/actions/workflows/main.yml/badge.svg)](https://github.com/fedorovaea18/java-project-71/actions)

 This project is a program that determines the difference between two data structures.

-Utility features:
-- Supporting different input formats: yaml and json
+Utility features:- Supporting different input formats: yaml and json
 - Generation a report in the form of plain text, stylish (default) and json.

 **Examples of using:**